bjssacademy/advanced-tdd/chapter04/chapter04.md

 - _Three Little Words_ style, like "dog, banana"
 - OS map grid reference (...I mean...it works for maps, right?)

 The last two seem mad.
 But that's just me.
 Maybe you see utility in them.
+Maybe a future requirement you know is coming up would make them attractive?

-The point here is that any of these would be a valid _programming interface_ for our "place a ship on the grid" behaviour.
+The point here is that _any_ of these would be a valid _programming interface_ for our "place a ship on the grid" behaviour.

 We decide.
 Not some framework.
 Not some implementation detail.